 We have a gym on site and we run free or subsidised exercise classes at the College including yoga.
 The state-of-the-art University Sports Centre is just up the road and we are close to the Rugby Club and Tennis Club too.
 There are lots of sports activities you can join at every level of experience and fitness.
 And if you are an accomplished sportsperson, chosen to represent the University in its top teams or playing at national squad level, we may be able help you financially with some of the expenses you will incur.

 Your mental health is just as important to us as your physical health.
 We run mindfulness sessions, fun activities during the exam period and a wide range of events where you can meet other students, make friends and join in.
 Our Library runs ‘elevenses’ and ‘threeses’ during term time with the opportunity to chat, relax and enjoy a free hot drink and biscuits – See our Library page for more details.
-We also have a University Counsellor at the College two days a week, a college nurse, and a vicar who visits once a week.
+We also have 2 University Counsellors at the College, a college nurse, and a vicar who visits once a week.

 Our beautiful gardens are there for you to use as you wish.
 We welcome your family and friends at all times and the public when we open as part of the National Open Gardens Day each summer.